Topple the Giants: Background

 On July 19, 2011, Adema announced they would go to the studio soon to record new material.
 Later that year, they announced an EP that would be available for digital release in February 2012 with a special edition physical release in March, along with a studio album release in the summer.
 However, on May 22, 2012, they announced that the EP was delayed until further notice.
 Finally, after signing a record deal with Pavement Entertainment in January 2013, the band announced the EP's release date to be April 2, 2013.

+The album artwork features the band fighting a giant, superimposed into an image of the great tower at Chepstow Castle, in Wales.
 The Metal website Metalsucks put this album artwork as considered to be one of the worst album covers ever.

 Track listing

 All songs written by Adema, except otherwise noted.